conduktor/conduktor-docs/docs/platform/monitoring/getting-started/create-alert.md

 ## Overview

 Our alerting solution will enable you to react to Kafka infrastructure and application irregularties.
-Currently, we integrate with **Slack** so that you can receive real-time notifications. //TODO Slack and Teams
+Currently, we integrate with **Slack** so that you can receive real-time notifications. // TODO Slack and Teams

 If you require an additional integration, please [let us know](https://product.conduktor.help/tabs/1-in-development) so we can consider it.